Slice a fresh passion fruit in half, place it in the palm of your hand, and enjoy its juicy, slightly musky sweet-tart tropical flavor with a spoon.

-Both the fruit and juice of the passion fruit combines well with other fruits and juices, especially tropical fruits.
-In addition to being eaten fresh, passion fruit can be used to make preserves, sauces and ice cream.
+Both the fruit and juice of the passion fruit combine well with other fruits and juices, especially tropical fruits.
+In addition to being eaten fresh, passion fruit can be used to make preserves, sauces, and ice cream.

 Passion fruit has a flavor reminiscent of guava.
 The fruit is about the size of a hen’s egg with a thick hard shell and rich gelatinous yellow-orange pulp containing soft edible seeds.

 Passion fruit can be added to fruit salads and used as a topping for pavlova (meringue cake) and cheesecake and made into a fruit mousse.
 Cooked with sugar it can be made into a thick syrup and used as a topping for shaved ice or mixed with water and ice to make an ade.